jedahan/bregalad/readme.md

     POST /tree?timestamp={timestamp}

 Unity App POST’s image file to **/tree**, and the server will respond with the file path to the image, which can then be retrieved via http.
-The filename of the image will be **$timestamp**.jpg
+The filename of the image will be **$timestamp**.jpg, and the image should be market in a form field called **image**.

 ### Get the last N trees